If you have been charged with Aggravated Assault while DUI, it is important to understand the laws and what you are facing.

 If you were involved in an accident while DUI and anyone suffered a major injury because of it, you can be charged with Aggravated Assault while DUI.
 It doesn't matter if the injured person was a passenger in your vehicle, in another vehicle, or a pedestrian.

 A conviction under Section 3735.1 carries the penalties of a felony of the second degree.
 This means that the judge can sentence you for up to 10 years in prison and fine you up to $25,000.
 These penalties are in addition to whatever penalties you may face on the DUI charge.

 There is hope

 A DUI charge is not an automatic conviction.
 Even if the test results show a high BAC number, you are not automatically doomed.
-An experienced and knowledgeable attorney who tackles tough DUI cases may be able to identify issues in your case that can be challenged.
-Citizens like you have trusted Former Pennsylvania State Police Attorney Mike Sherman and he has proven to be a life-saver for many.
+An experienced and knowledgeable attorney who tackles tough DUI cases will identify issues in your case that can be challenged.
+Citizens like you have trusted Former Pennsylvania State Police Attorney Mike Sherman and he has been a life-saver for many.
 He is a different type of attorney.
-He’s the kind who is willing to fight for you.
+He's the kind who is willing to fight for you.

 What is the Mike Sherman Difference?

 Mike Sherman has unique experience and knowledge which he uses to protect his clients.

 - Mike Sherman is a former attorney for the Pennsylvania State Police.
 He knows both sides of the law and uses that knowledge to benefit his clients.